HICAI-ZJU/KANO/README.md

 # 🔔 News

+- **`2024-2` We've released [ChatCell](https://huggingface.co/papers/2402.08303), a new paradigm that leverages natural language to make single-cell analysis more accessible and intuitive.
+Please visit our [homepage](https://www.zjukg.org/project/ChatCell) and [Github page](https://github.com/zjunlp/ChatCell) for more information.**
 - **`2024-1` Our paper [Domain-Agnostic Molecular Generation with Chemical Feedback](https://github.com/zjunlp/MolGen) is accepted by ICLR 2024.**
 - **`2024-1` Our paper [Mol-Instructions: A Large-Scale Biomolecular Instruction Dataset for Large Language Models](https://github.com/zjunlp/Mol-Instructions) is accepted by ICLR 2024.**
 - **`2023-6` We release [Mol-Instructions](https://github.com/zjunlp/Mol-Instructions), a large-scale biomolecule instruction dataset for large language models.**